Governor William Preston Lane Jr. Memorial Bridge

 Chesapeake Bay Fun Facts

-- The watershed includes parts of six states (Delaware, Maryland, New York, Pennsylvania, Virginia, and West Virginia) and entire District of Columbia.
+The watershed includes parts of six states (Delaware, Maryland, New York, Pennsylvania, Virginia, and West Virginia), and the entire District of Columbia.

-- The Bay’s mainstem stretches about 189 miles from its confluence with the Susquehanna River in Havre de Grace, MD to its mouth near Norfolk, VA.
-At its narrowest point near Annapolis, Maryland.
+The Bay’s mainstem stretches about 189 miles from its confluence with the Susquehanna River in Havre de Grace, MD to its mouth near Norfolk, VA.
+It’s narrowest point is near Annapolis, Maryland.

-- The Chesapeake is home fifty major tree species, more than 300 species of fish and 200 species of birds live in the watershed as well.
+The Chesapeake is home to fifty major tree species, more than 300 species of fish, and 200 species of birds.